Behaviours

 - This webpage summarizes the penalties.
 For full details, consult the Highway Safety Code, the Criminal Code or the website educaloi.qc.ca/en .

-- Penalties may differ depending on the person’s situation.
+- Penalties may differ depending on your situation.

 First offence